TejsinghDhaosriya/objection-biolerplate/README.md

 Objection.js - Biolerplate  V 2.0

 ### Boilerplate for Objection.js using knex and MYSQL
+It contains curd operation for a post ;
+Also contains Register and Login for a user

 ## Getting Started
 Before procceding further we must have following things installed and setuped